I. This club shall be called the Psychology Club of the State University of New York, College at Geneseo.

 d.
 The Psychology department chair and faculty have the power to change the club advisor, not the students.

 a.
-Members shall vote on how frequently they would like to have full meetings and officer meetings.
+Officers shall vote on how frequently they would like to have open and officer meetings.
 Meetings shall take place within the Psychology Department or elsewhere on campus grounds, depending on space availability.

 b.
 Members shall be aware of meetings by emails sent to the club and college campus.
 Flyers may also be posted in the Psychology Department and elsewhere if needed.